rapidwebltd/php-uk-bank-holidays/README.md

 ### Date-based restrictions

-You can use this library to retrieve, all holidays, or alternatively, holidays restricted by month or date.
+You can use this library to retrieve all holidays or alternatively holidays restricted by month or date.
 This is easily done using the `getAll`, `getByMonth` and `getByDate` methods respectively.

 See the following examples.